BrunoRoque06/Blockchain/README.md

 Routine:
 * Data (digitally signed) is sent to the Unconfirmed Data (which is a FIFO);
 * A Miner takes an unconfirmed data entry;
 * Miner solves function, in this project a simple Left(Hash(block, nonce), 3) < 100.
-Function used for Bitcoin takes around ~10 minutes/block;
+Function used for Bitcoin takes around ~10 minutes/block to find a correct value for "nonce";
 * Miner broadcasts block;
 * Other miners receive the block, confirm the integrity of the block (hash validation), and add it to their blockchain;
 * If the block is not validated (hash), miners wont add it to their blockchain and wont broadcast it;